irregularhound/neocities-website/README.md

 + 2.0.13 - Created base code for Art galleries (9/10/25)
 + 2.0.14 - Added "Honorable Mentions" section to Websites page.
 (9/13/25)
 + 2.0.14.1 - Added 88x31 buttons and blinkies to Graphics page.
 (9/16/25)
++ 2.1 - Changed layout of website; I put the navigation bar on top of the main content, making the main content wider.
+(9/16/25)